Slovak Extraliga

 The Slovak Extraliga, known as the Tipsport liga since the 2025–26 season for sponsorship reasons, is the highest-level ice hockey league in Slovakia.
-From 2018–19 to 2020–21, the league included one or two teams from Hungary.
+From 2018–19 to 2020–21, the league included two and later one team from Hungary.

 Teams from the Extraliga can participate in the IIHF's annual Champions Hockey League (CHL).
 Participation is based on the strength of the various leagues in Europe (excluding the KHL).
 In the 2022–23 CHL season, the Extraliga was ranked the No. 10 league in Europe, so the champion of the previous season competed in the CHL.

 The 1993–94 season was the first of the Slovak Extraliga following the peaceful dissolution of Czechoslovakia midway through the 1992–93 Czechoslovak Extraliga season – which all Slovak and Czech teams played to completion.

 Game

 Every regular season game is composed of three 20-minute periods, with an intermission of a maximum of 18 minutes between periods.
 If the game is tied following the 60-minute regulation time, a five-minute three-on-three sudden death overtime period is played.
 If a game is still tied after the overtime, a shootout decides the winner of the game.
 In a shootout, the team that scores the most penalty shots out of five attempts wins the game.
 If a game is still tied after five penalty-shot rounds, the shootout continues round by round, until one team scores while the other team fails to score.